Long Beach Beachcombers: History

 The Long Beach Beachcombers and the Southern California Trolley League teams officially began play on April 3, 1910.
 The Southern California Trolley League began play with games scheduled only on Sundays and play scheduled to continue year around.
 The Long Beach Clothiers' manager was S.J.
 Abrams.

 The Southern California Trolley League members faced financial difficulties.
 On May 3, 1910, the Pasadena Silk Sox, with a record of 0–4 and the Los Angeles Maiers (1–3) both folded simultaneously.
 In a game on May 1, 1910, it was reported that the Los Angeles McCormicks committed 11 errors in a 7–2 loss to Long Beach.
 The Southern California Trolley League permanently disbanded on June 13, 1910.
-At the time the league folded, the Redondo Beach Warf Rats (9–2) were in 1st place followed by the Santa Ana Yellow Sox Growers (8–3), Long Beach Clothiers (4–5) and Los Angeles McCormicks (2–7).
+At the time the league folded, the Redondo Beach Warf Rats (9–2) were in first place followed by the Santa Ana Yellow Sox Growers (8–3), Long Beach Clothiers (4–5) and Los Angeles McCormicks (2–7).
 After the league folded, it was reported that league president Jim McCormick organized a league meeting at his pool hall on South Spring Street.
 The purpose of the meeting was to settle the league's remaining affairs.
 It was noted that some of the teams hoped to continue play in the future.

-In 1913, Long Beach gained another minor league franchise.
-The "Long Beach Beachcombers" began play as charter members of the Class D level Southern California League.
+In 1913, Long Beach gained another minor league franchise when the Long Beach "Beachcombers" began play as charter members of the Class D level Southern California League.
 The Southern California league formed for the 1913 season as a four–team minor league under the leadership of league president Jay Davidson.
 Long Beach joined fellow Southern California League franchises from Pasadena, California (Pasadena Millionaires), San Bernardino, California (San Bernardino Kittens) and San Diego, California (San Diego Bears) as the league charter members.